-There is no single solution to help you completely protect your organisation against malware.
-Defence in depth approach relates to using layered defence that offers more opportunities to detect and prevent malware.
+There is no single solution to help you completely prevent malware attacks.
+Defence in depth approach relates to using the layered defence that offers more opportunities to detect and prevent malware.
 This helps to stop malware before it infects the target system or networks.
-It’s more about how to limit the impact of malware or ransomware attack, and responding quickly.
-Speed is the key, that only comes after preparation and practice.
+It’s more about how to limit the impact of malware or ransomware attack and responding quickly.
+Speed is the key, which only comes after preparation and practice.
 Therefore, your organisation must have people, processes and technology acting together to limit the impact of attacks.

 Cyphere provides the following top tips against malware and ransomware attacks:

 Tip 1: Prevent Malware Delivery

 Preventing malware from being delivered to your systems greatly reduces the malware and ransomware threat.